RoadieHQ/marketing-site/content/docs/tech-insights/track-deprecated-actions/index.md

 ---
-title: Tracking Node.js Deprecated Actions and Commands
+title: Tracking GitHub Actions Annotations
 publishedDate: '2024-03-08T15:15:00.0Z'
-description: How to track and visualize the deprecation notices from GitHub related to your node.js software with Roadie Tech Insights
+description: How to track and visualize the deprecation notices from GitHub Actions Annotations with Roadie Tech Insights
 ---

 Tracking deprecated actions and commands is critical for ensuring your software is secure and compliant.
 It can be difficult to track which of your software is using a supported action, and which are using an deprecated.